-This appeal concerns a family law dispute between A.B., a 14-year-old transgender boy, and his father, C.D.
+This appeal concerned a family law dispute between A.B., a 14-year-old transgender boy, and his father, C.D.
 The names of all the parties have been anonymized to protect their privacy.
-A.B. wishes to receive gender-affirming medical treatment.
-His doctors recommend this, and his mother, E.F., is supporting him in accessing the treatment.
-Because his father has opposed this treatment, A.B. sought an order from the BC Supreme Court to enable him to access the health care services he seeks.
+A.B. sought gender-affirming medical treatment.
+His doctors recommend this, and his mother, E.F., is supportive of his accessing the treatment.
+Because his father has opposed this treatment, A.B. sought an order from the BC Supreme Court to allow him to access the health care services he seeks.

-Justice Bowden granted A.B.’s application and ordered that A.B. is exclusively entitled to consent to his own gender-affirming medical treatment.
-The judge also found that attempting to persuade A.B. to abandon his treatment, addressing him by his birth name, and referring to him as a girl or with female pronouns constitute family violence under the Family Law Act.
-A.B. was also granted permission to apply to change his legal name and to change his gender without parental consent.
+Justice Bowden granted A.B.’s application and ordered that A.B. is exclusively entitled to consent to receiving gender-affirming medical treatment.
+The judge also found that his father’s efforts to persuade A.B. to abandon his treatment, addressing him by his birth name, and referring to him as a girl or with female pronouns were akin to family violence under the Family Law Act.
+The judge also granted A.B. permission to apply to change his legal name and to change his gender without parental consent.

 C.D. appealed the decisions of Justices Bowden and Marzari to the BC Court of Appeal arguing, among other things, that the two decisions impact his Charter-protected right to free expression and his rights as a parent.

 The BC Court of Appeal heard this case from September 3rd to September 5th, 2019.
 At the end of the hearing, the Court ruled that the Infants Act gives A.B. the exclusive right to consent to care.
 His parents do not have the right to stop treatment, regardless of any agreements or court orders between the parents.